lxsang/jarvis/sysmon/README.md

 Jetson Nano system monitor.

-Simple service that monitors system resource and shutdowns the system when the battery is below some value
+Simple service that monitors system resource and shutdowns the system when the battery is low

 This service require the ADS1115 is connected to the Nano and is handled by the ads1015 linux driver